 Comments: The preliminary project cost is derived from a draft programming document by Facilities Programming and Consulting of San Antonio, Texas.
 The scope changed to account for the court level space, building a ramp to the court level and enlarging concourse space.
 This approach to the expansion adds 81,300 GSF instead of 48,082 GSF to the arena.
 The preliminary project cost has risen accordingly, from \$35,290,000 to \$54,090,000.
-The funding sources will be determined following a meeting on August 11, 2015 with the Chancellor, the President, and University and System officials.
-In addition, the name of the project has been changed to University Event Center Expansion.
+The funding sources will be determined following a meeting on August 11, 2015 with the Chancellor, the President, and been changed to University Event Center Expansion.